 Trinity is part of a group that provides a welcoming program of distribution of non-food essentials.
 These include diapers, soap, toilet paper, hygiene products, laundry detergent, winter coats and basic household items.
 Begun in 2001 and recognized as a Jubilee Center, the Pantry is a joint effort of eight Episcopal churches, some public schools, and the Diocese of Maine.
 We serve about 200 people each week, many of whom are immigrants and refugees.
 In recent years, Trinity has helped supply long underwear for the annual long underwear handout in January to neighbors experiencing their first Maine winter!
 Trinity has a one member on the regular weekly staff and she also sits on the board of directors.
 St. Elizabeth’s is a recipient of annual funding from Trinity.

 Trinity Youth: Connection to the community, and particularly to those in need, is a priority for the children and youth at Trinity.
 The best way to learn about the caring and compassion we teach is to act on those values.
-Every year, Trinity Church School selects a group in the community and commits to supporting them through the school year.
-Over the past several years we have worked with the Park Danforth Assisted Living Center, Preble Street Resource Center, and Ronald McDonald House of Portland.
+Every year, Trinity Church School selects a group in the community or the world, and commits to supporting them.
+Over the past several years we have worked with the Park Danforth Assisted Living Center, Preble Street Resource Center, Ronald McDonald House of Portland, and animals who were injured in the Australian fires.
 Our kids decide what they would like to do and then initiate and organize these activities with guidance from the teacher.
 Our kids have done everything from singing carols at a nursing home to collecting hats and mittens, making Christmas decorations, and making a dinner to feed 20.
 We couldn’t be more proud when these kids show their community how they care.
 In addition to our year-long initiatives, the Church School regularly makes cards and treats for the homebound members of our congregation.